ReeceRenninger/ReeceRenninger/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/reecerenninger/)
 - ⚡ Fun fact: I had the honor of doing the coin flip at an international soccer game.

+Language tracker is deployed through a free service on vercel so you may need to refresh to see it for the server to spool up!
 [![Reece Renninger's GitHub language stats](https://github-readme-stats-beta-ten-43.vercel.app/api/top-langs/?username=ReeceRenninger&theme=radical)](https://github.com/ReeceRenninger/github-readme-stats)

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=ReeceRenninger&theme=radical&background=04003A&border=DD2727&stroke=DDDDDD&fire=DD0000&ring=2EDDD1&currStreakNum=F5FFFE)](https://git.io/streak-stats)